Enalean/tuleap-documentation-en/languages/en/installation-guide/intro.rst

     -  Fully adaptable to your needs
     -  Installation can be tricky for linux beginners (but this guide will help you!)

+-  Ansible installation:
+    -  Require an ansible client
+    -  Quick and easy install
+    -  Deploy and manage multiple servers at once
+    -  A first default setup is done with ansible